QubesOS/qubes-doc/developer/services/qrexec3.md

 `qrexec-client` starts a vchan server, which `qrexec-agent` then connects to.
 Once this channel is established, stdin/stdout/stderr from the VMprocess is passed between `qrexec-agent` and the `qrexec-client` process.

-So, for example, executing in dom0:
+The `qrexec-client` command is used to make connections to VMs from dom0.
+For example, the following command

+    qrexec-client -e -d someVM user:'touch hello-world.txt'

+creates an empty file called `hello-world.txt` in the home folder of `someVM`.

+The string before the colon specifies what user to run the command as.
+The `-e` flag tells `qrexec-client` to exit immediately after sending the execution request and receiving a status code from `qrexec-agent` (whether the process creation succeeded).
+With this option, no further data is passed between the domains.
+By contrast, the following command demonstrates an open channel between two VMs: in this case, a remote shell.

     qrexec-client -d someVM user:bash

-allows to work with the remote shell.
-The string before the first semicolon specifies what user to run the command as.
-Adding `-e` on the `qrexec-client` command line results in mere command execution (no data passing), and `qrexec-client` exits immediately after sending the execution request and receiving status code from `qrexec-agent` (whether the process creation succeeded).
-There is also the `-l local_program` flag -- with it, `qrexec-client` passes stdin/stdout of the remote process to the (spawned for this purpose) `local_program`, not to its own stdin/stdout.

 The `qvm-run` command is heavily based on `qrexec-client`.
 It also takes care of additional activities, e.g. starting the domain if it is not up yet and starting the GUI daemon.